SystemsApproach/ops/control.rst

 ===========================

-Runtime Control provides an API by which various principals, such as end-users, enterprise admins, or cloud operators, can make changes to a running system, by specifying new values for one or more runtime parameters.
+Runtime Control provides an API by which various principals, such as end-users, enterprise admins, and cloud operators, can make changes to a running system, by specifying new values for one or more runtime parameters.